1. Embedded analytics tools will help you generate value, not just reports

 However, their employees (from sales, marketing, HR or financial services) are not data analysts: they need to be equipped with a solution adapted to business users.

-To differentiate themselves from the concurrence, B2B Software solutions or web platform providers have realized that the key is to present data in the form of readable visualization that adds fundamental value and to their product.
+To differentiate themselves from the concurrence, B2B Software solutions or web platform providers have realized that the key is to present data in the form of readable visualization that adds fundamental value to their product.

 Also, thanks to the implementation of embedded analytics tools, the trend is now to provide easier access to key indicators.
 This allows their users not only to generate reports but also to respond precisely to specific problems – related to their industrial or service sectors – by visualizing data generated in real-time in their work tool.